Anshuljain30/serverless-bookstore-fe/README.md

 ## Build

-Run `ng build` to build the project.
+Run `ng build --output-path docs --base-href /serverless-bookstore-fe/` to build the project which is ready for Github Page Deployment.
 The build artifacts will be stored in the `docs/` directory.